CeON/dataverse/doc/sphinx-guides/source/installation/config.rst

 As of this writing, "https://mds.datacite.org" (DataCite) and "https://ezid.cdlib.org" (EZID) are the main valid values.

-While this two options are recommended because they have been tested by the Dataverse team, it is also possible to use a DataCite Client API as a proxy to DataCite.
+While these two options are recommended because they have been tested by the Dataverse team, it is also possible to use a DataCite Client API as a proxy to DataCite.
 In this case, requests made to the Client API are captured and passed on to DataCite for processing.
 The application will interact with the DataCite Client API exactly as if it were interacting directly with the DataCite API, with the only difference being the change to the base endpoint URL.

 For example, the Australian Data Archive (ADA) successfully uses the Australian National Data Service (ANDS) API (a proxy for DataCite) to mint their DOIs through Dataverse using a ``doi.baseurlstring`` value of "https://researchdata.ands.org.au/api/doi/datacite" as documented at https://documentation.ands.org.au/display/DOC/ANDS+DataCite+Client+API .
 As ADA did for ANDS DOI minting, any DOI provider (and their corresponding DOI configuration parameters) other than DataCite must be tested with Dataverse to establish whether or not it will function properly.